 When you keep the seed moist, the taproot will grow and crack the shell, reaching into the growing medium.
 This taproot then starts taking root and extending other roots from its body.
 The result down the line is a robust, healthy root mass.

 What Is The Best Way To Germinate Seeds Indoors?

 There are a number of ways you can go about seed germination inside.
 We are going to give you three ways to start them.
 We'll discuss how to germinate seeds in a paper towel, along with seed germination by planting right into the soil.
 We'll even teach you how to germinate using more sophisticated mechanisms like a premium seed starting kit.

 What is The Process of Seed Germination In Paper Towels?

 In this method, you will need an absorbent kitchen paper towel.
 Since paper towels are so absorbent, they will hold moisture very well for your seedlings.

+Soak your paper towel, and allow excess water to run off.
+You don't want to drown your seeds.
 Then, place your seeds inside, and fold the paper towel over them in half, creating a "blanket" almost.
 You can then place them in a windowsill or under natural light.

-With any method of seed starting, keep your seeds warm.
-This is one of the three critical aspects of germination.
+If you notice the paper towel starts to dry out, just reapply water.
+With any method of seed germination, keep your seeds warm.
+This is one of the three critical aspects of seed germination.
 You can use a seedling heat mat to accomplish this if you have no other way at home.

 If you really can't shell out for some pots or a seed starting kit, you can get by with this method.
 But we don't recommend it for serious growers.